Jocoro FC: History

 The club was founded in 1991.
 In 1992, the club played in their very first season of professional football in Liga Mayor B (currently the Terecera division), the club would spend two seasons before winning promotion to the segunda division.

 The club spent years trying to promotion to the first division, they made the Playoff-relegation game three times in 1998, 1999 and 2001, however they always fell short.

-The club finally succeeded in gaining promotion to the first division when they won the Apertura 2017 defeating El Roble de Ilobasco o aggregate, then winning the Clausura title defeating Brujos de Izalco of Izalco 6-3 on aggregate, winning automatic promotion to the primera division.

-The club would go on to enjoy its most successful years through the 2020-21 season they would earn a best-ever third-place result.
-Just missing on the final losing 2-1 on aggregate against Aguila.
+The club gained promotion to the first division by winning the Apertura 2017, defeating El Roble de Ilobasco on aggregate, and then the Clausura title, defeating Brujos de Izalco 6–3 on aggregate.
+The club enjoyed its most successful years through the 2020–21 season, achieving a best-ever third-place finish, narrowly missing the final with a 2–1 aggregate loss to Águila.

 In the 2022 Apertura, Jocoro reached the Primera division final for the first time in the club's history under the direction of Jose Romero.
 However they lost 2-0, which allowed FAS to become champions for the nineteenth time.

 After reaching two finals in five the years, the club suffered a disastrous season Clausura 2024, the club failed to stay consistent on and off the field.
 The club only won 2 games, 3 draws and 17 losses, the club was almost relegated, Jocoro had four coaches after the start of the 2024 season; all four coaches resigned due to results and lack of payment.
 Their last coach was Carlos Romero.

 Finally it was announced that Jocoro had sold their spot in the primera division to Titan.

 However FESFUT announced with Jocoro failure to meet the requirement to register in the Primera Division, they would lose their spot and therefore could not sell their spot to Titan.

 The team was forced relegated to the Segunda Division.

 On 25 March 2025, it was announced by Comisión Disciplinaria de la Federación Salvadoreña de Fútbol (FESFUT) that the club will be banned from all levels of Salvadoran football and disbanded, while boards members Leonel Hernández (president), Derminio Romero (vice-president), Daysi Hernández (secretary), Manrique Rodríguez (prosecretary), Alejandro Flores (treasurer), Waldo Romero (protresurer), Rutilio Hernández (first director), Fidel Lazo (second director) and Miguel Anaya (third director) were banned from all football related activities for 10 years.